MarcelMYSchmitt/docker-playground/frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.0.

+## Information

+In order to handle the different tools for error handling and so on, plase take a look into app.module.ts.
+There you can find different configratuons for ELK and Sentry.
+Please comment in and out which tool you want to use.
+In this implementation no multi handling of these tools is configured.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.